The ultimate guide to wildlife safety & pest management for off-grid RV living

 - Clear away fallen leaves or debris from the top of your tires, as these provide bridges for crawling insects.

-- Pack rats (woodrats), unlike mice, love to build nests in engine bays and chew through expensive wiring harnesses.
+- Pack rats (woodrats): Unlike mice, pack rats love to build nests in engine bays and chew through expensive wiring harnesses.

 The pack rat threat: Protecting your engine bay